Meet Dr. Marx

 Dr. Marx went to college at Université de Montréal and graduated with a BSc.
 He went on to Medical School at McGill University, also in Montréal, Québec, Canada and then completed his residency in orthopedic surgery at the University of Toronto in Toronto, Ontario, Canada.
 During his residency, Dr. Marx completed a MSc in Clinical Epidemiology, also at the University of Toronto.
 After his residency he was a fellow for two years at Hospital for Special Surgery in sports medicine, focusing on knee and shoulder surgery.

-Dr. Marx is Deputy Editor for Sports Medicine for the Journal of Bone & Joint Surgery.
-He has published over 275 peer reviewed scientific articles and four books, including three relating to ACL injury and surgery.
+Dr. Marx has published over 300 peer reviewed scientific articles and six books, including three relating to ACL injury and surgery.
 He is a Senior Associate Editor for the HSS Journal: The Musculoskeletal Journal of Hospital for Special Surgery.